Commands¶

 Compute¶

-This is the command which actually computes the numbers.
+This is the command which actually computes the scores and generates the geojson files resulting from the analysis.

 Attention